mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/legacy-aaeon-developer-kit.rst

 you are free to start over with a fresh OS installation to set up the robot system with the latest |lp_amr| release.
 Just follow our :doc:`../../../gsg_robot/index` from installation of Ubuntu, ROS software to the |p_amr|.
-Since release 2.0 the new |deb_pack| based SDK contains all the software required to run on an AAEON robotic kit.
+Since release 2.0 the new Deb package based SDK contains all the software required to run on an AAEON robotic kit.
 It also includes a number of additional tutorials.

 |lp_amr| Tutorials based on the AAEON Robotic kits
 ---------------------------------------------------